ismahahmed/Learning-Julia-Programming/4_Loops and Functions.md

 end
 hello("Ismah") # calling the function
 ```
-After After running this functiona above, Julia returns: `hello (generic function with 1 method)`meaning `hello` is a function with 1 method/instance variable
+After running this functiona above, Julia returns: `hello (generic function with 1 method)`meaning `hello` is a function with 1 method/instance variable

 Julia will return: `Hello Ismah!`